lordkilgore/OH22-prjt/README.md

 # OH22-prjt

-IDEA: App that scans barcode, gives information on company and manufacturing process and rates them on a scale from 1 to 5.
+IDEA: Chrome extension that will analyze products on Amazon, gives information on company and manufacturing process and rates them on a scale from 1 to 5 based on their environmental sustainability.
 - How can we incentivize sustainable habits?
 - How can we spread awareness about sustainability?
 - How can we monitor our own habits/behaviors?